 Please note that fees can vary depending on certain circumstances such as prior qualifications.
-If you have any queries, please contact us.
+If you have any queries, please use this link to contact us.

 Postgraduate and Professional Fees

 Postgraduate fees will vary per course.
-Please contact us or for international students, please contact our International team here.
+Please use this link to contact us.

 In line with government policy for higher education funding, these fee apply only to those learners who do not already have a qualification at a higher or equivalent level to the course in question.

 For example, if you already hold a degree and are applying to study another degree programme, you may be liable for higher fees.

 Please call one of our advisors on 01724 294125 for more information.

 Available Financial Support